To discuss what are some of the virtual meetings best practices, let’s summarize what is a virtual meeting in the first place.

 - Add details that you failed to mention during the main session.

-One of the benefits of virtual meetings is that they could be easily extended in case the discussion continues.
+Another one of the benefits of virtual meetings is that they could be easily extended in case the discussion continues.
 However, as tempting as prolonging remote meetings might seem, it will definitely mess up your schedule for the day.

 Therefore, put a time limit on the Questions & Answers session as well to avoid any time-management inconveniences.